 - At least one of the commissioning parents must be the biological parent of the child to be born from the surrogate mother;

-If you are want to know more about surrogacy or need assistance with concluding a surrogacy agreement feel free to contact us for assistance.
+If you want to know more about surrogacy or need assistance concluding a surrogacy agreement, feel free to contact us.